-The Ghost Ship gives a whole new meaning to the word “unique!”
+The Ghost Ship, closely resembling a 1930s era Curtis F11C-2 “Goshawk,” gives a whole new meaning to the word “unique!”
 It takes you way beyond a “WOW!”

 Boeing built the F4B fighter for the US Navy.
-The Army Air Corps version was the P-12.Back in the ’20s and ’30s Curtis built a similar fighter called the GoshHawk.
-John Pike, a well respected Stearman restorer, engineered and built an amazing replica of the F4B or, perhaps, the Goshawk, from Boeing Model 75 “Stearman” parts.
+The Army Air Corps version was the P-12.Back in the ’20s and ’30s Curtis built a similar fighter called the “Goshawk.”
+John Pike, a well respected Stearman restorer, engineered and built an amazing replica of the Goshawk, from Boeing Model 75 “Stearman” parts.

 N-29XF is certainly a look-alike.
 So much so that many have thought “The Ghost” was an original Navy fighter!
-However, one ancient aeronut, Brian Baker, thinks it looks more like a Curtis F11C “Goshawk!”
-I tend to agree.
+One ancient aeronaut, Brian Baker, thinks it looks like a Curtis F11C-2 “Goshawk!”
+I agree.